Phalanstere/ClusterPainter/README.md

 ```

-If you don't want to think about it you can use the <a href="https://github.com/Phalanstere/TimestampedVisuals">**VisualTimestamps libary**</a> which creates the necessary format.
+If you don't want to hassle with that, you can use the <a href="https://github.com/Phalanstere/TimestampedVisuals">**VisualTimestamps libary**</a> which creates the necessary format.

 - the **css_class** paramater refers to the style class that the images shall use